arancauchi/dark-past/medusa.md

 ACT 1: THE WRECK

 One man put them on that raft.
-His name was Chaumareys.

-In 1816, France's new king appointed him to command a convoy bound for Senegal off the coast of Africa.

-Chaumareys hadn't captained a ship in twenty years.
+In 1816, France's new king needed a captain for a convoy bound for Senegal.
+He chose Hugues Duroy de Chaumareys - a nobleman who hadn't commanded a ship in twenty years.

-But he was nobility.

 That was enough to earn him the flagship Medusa.

-The experienced officers despised him immediately

-Chaumareys responded by humiliating them publicly by overruling their advice.

-A decision that would kill 135 people.
+His officers knew he was incompetent.
+He made sure they paid for it.

+135 people would die for that pride.
-  To prove himself, Chaumareys took a shortcut - a direct route hugging the African coast, through waters riddled with reefs.

-  But he refused to consult his officers.
-Instead, he trusted a philosopher who flattered him and claimed to know the coast - but had never navigated a ship.
+When the new governor of Senegal pressured him to take a shortcut - a dangerous route hugging the African coast - Chaumareys agreed.
+But he refused to let his officers navigate.
+Instead, he handed the job to a passenger - a philosopher who had visited Africa once and never steered a ship in his life.

-  The philosopher mistook a cloud for the coastline, and steered them straight into the most dangerous reef in the region.
+He mistook a cloud for the coastline, and steered them straight into the most dangerous reef in the region.

 On July 2nd, the Medusa struck the Bank of Arguin with a shuddering crack.